Sunday, May 17, 2009

 In fact, we're both particularly fond of roasted chickpeas -- and lazy enough to buy them already roasted.
 (You can find them in Italian groceries as well as Middle Eastern stores.)
 They're a healthy and filling snack that you can enjoy without guilt.

 Chickpeas are also great on their own.
-Here's an easy way:
+Here's an easy way to prepare them:

 Armenian Chickpea Salad